Summary:

 The shipping container is arguably one of the 20th century’s most revolutionary modular products.
-Shipping containers continue to transform the world’s economy by facilitating inter-continental transportation of high-value products.
+Currently, shipping containers continue to transform the world’s economy by facilitating inter-continental transportation of high-value products.
 These include electronic equipment, perishable food products, and even pharmaceuticals.

 Generally, there are two main types of shipping containers that underpin global transportation, dry containers and reefer containers.